ChristophKarlHeck/walk-run-classifier/README.md

     - Windowing of sensor data (e.g., 10-second windows with 90% overlap).
     - Normalization of windowed data (division by 4000.0f) before model input.
 - On-device classification using a pre-trained TensorFlow Lite model.
-- Display of predicted activity label (Stationary, Walking, Running) and confidence score plus the number of processed windows.
+- Display of predicted activity label (stationary, walking, running) and confidence score plus the number of processed windows.
 - CSV-based test data replay capability for development and debugging (used in Instrumented Tests).

 ## Built With